Spry Fox is looking for an Engineering Lead to help us work on a new, original game!

 Who do we want

-- You’ve been a tech lead or understudy on a shipped MMO project and have a deep understanding of the entire tech stack.
+- You have worked on one or more shipped MMO projects and have a deep understanding of the entire tech stack.

 - You can help direct the architecture of the project on client and backend, as well as establish processes for deployment, staging, testing, scalability, and disaster recovery.